Information for Single Honours BSc Psychology

 Hi and a very warm welcome to the Single Honours BSc Psychology course.
 The psychology teaching team and I intend that the next three years will be full of discovery and excitement as you read and learn about a wide-range of ideas, theories and research across the discipline of Psychology.
-Whether you are new to Keele or progressing from Foundation Year, it’s great to have you with us!
+Whether you are new to Keele or progressing from Foundation Year, it’s great that you are considering joining the Keele Psychology community!

 Dr Richard Stephens, Course Director